The Zimmer Program for partially hyperbolic actions: Smooth Partially Hyperbolic Actions

-In this section, we verify that smooth abelian actions of $\R^k \times M$ satsifying assumptions \ref{fundamental1} and \ref{fundamental2} must be leafwise-homogeneous topological Anosov actions.
-Much of the work establishing this was done in Section \ref{extension} (culminating in Theorem \ref{thm:lifted-action}).
-The main things left to check are the integral Lyapunov coefficients property (recall the paragraph following Definition \ref{def:rhohat}), as well as verifying that the conjugating map is smooth.
+In this section, we verify that for the smooth abelian actions of $\R^k$ satsifying assumptions as in Theorem \ref{basic abelian} or \ref{abelian}, the principal bundle extensions constructed in Section \ref{fibration} are in fact genuinely higher-rank HAPHA actions with integral Lyapunov exponents and SRB measures.
+The bulk of the work needed for this is already done in Section \ref{fibration}, in particular in Theorem \ref{thm:lifted-action}.
+Checking that these extensions have integral Lyapunov coefficients property (recall the paragraph following Definition \ref{def:rhohat}) is most involved and we do this in Section \ref{ilc}.
+Then Theorem \ref{thm:technical} gives a topological conjugacy to a homogeneous model.
+Verifying that the conjugating map is smooth is done in Section \ref{sec:regularity}.

-\begin{proposition} If $\R^k \times M \curvearrowright X$ is a $C^\infty$ Anosov action satisfying conditions \ref{fundamental1} and \ref{fundamental2} of the introduction, then the compact extension of the action provided by Theorem \ref{thm:lifted-action} is a genuinely higher-rank leafwise homogeneous topological Anosov action with integral Lyapunov coefficients and SRB measures. \end{proposition}
+\begin{proposition} If $\R^k \curvearrowright X$ is a $C^\infty$ action as in Theorems \ref{basic abelian} or \ref{abelian}, then the $\R^k\times K$-action on $\hat X$ (that is, the Brin-Pesin compact extension of the action constructed in Section \ref{BPsubbundle} where $K$ is the fiber group of the extension) is a genuinely higher-rank HAPHA with integral Lyapunov coefficients and SRB measures satisfying \ref{ta9}(a) or \ref{ta9}(b), respectively. \end{proposition}